twhelan25/tryhackme-b3dr0ck/README.md

 ![9009_client](https://github.com/user-attachments/assets/f187ec3d-f6f5-499b-9be9-3857a2a8ea1b)

 At first I tried the id command but it says this is to recover your client certificate and private key.
 So, for the next prompt I typed client, and it provided a client key.
-For the next prompt I tried key and it provided a private key:
+I saved this as a file called client, For the next prompt I tried key and it provided a private key, which I saved as key:

 ![key](https://github.com/user-attachments/assets/21b59612-a54f-43ce-adeb-ba4fca11dfcc)